karlmdavis/rps-tourney/dev/work-log.md

     * They should also be exposed so that other operations (e.g. starting a game) can get the user authenticated anonymously, so that game state can be persisted.
     * I think it'd be best to create a separate `IGuestAuthenticator` bean that handles this, and uses the `CustomRememberMeServices`.
 Need to read that TODO in `CustomerRememberMeServices`, though, and think about it some.
     * This page discusses programmatic auth and remember me: [Stack Overflow: Log user in with remember-me functionality in Spring 3.1](http://stackoverflow.com/questions/7806921/log-user-in-with-remember-me-functionality-in-spring-3-1).

+### 2014-08-14, Thursday

+* 0.2h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+    * Created the `IGuestLoginManager` interface.
+Next, need to implement it and then actually use it.